MicrosoftDocs/MicrosoftCollaboratePortal/MicrosoftCollaboratePortal/connect-redirect.md

 ## Microsoft Docs

-[Microsoft Docs](https://docs.microsoft.com) is the home for Microsoft documentation for end users, developers, and IT professionals.
+[Microsoft Docs](https://docs.microsoft.com) is the home for Microsoft documentation for end users, developers, hardware manufacturers and IT professionals.
 Check out our quickstarts, tutorials, API reference, and code examples.

 ## Where to Find Connect Programs

+In case your Connect program is not listed below it may be discontinued or operates in “invitation only” mode.
+If you can't find your program, please get in touch with your Microsoft contact for further information regarding program availability.

 ### SQL Server (Connect Site ID 68)
-Effective January 1, 2018, the community feedback feature of the Microsoft Connect site for SQL Server has been replicated in [UserVoice](https://feedback.azure.com/forums/908035-sql-server) for the convenience of the community.
-We have captured all current/active public feedback for SQL Server that was entered into Microsoft Connect and transferred it into the new forum to help customers find relevant and active matching suggestions.
+Effective January 1, 2018, the community feedback feature of the Microsoft Connect site for SQL Server has been replicated to the [SQL Server section of the Azure Feedback Forums](https://feedback.azure.com/forums/908035-sql-server).
+Current and active public feedback for SQL Server from Microsoft Connect was transferred it into the new forum to help customers find relevant and active matching suggestions.

 ### System Center Configuration Manager and Microsoft Intune (Connect Site ID 892)
 - If you have a feature request for Configuration Manager or Intune, UserVoice is still the best place for feature requests: https://configurationmanager.uservoice.com and http://microsoftintune.uservoice.com.